At a glance

 - Imaging: X-rays, ultrasound, computed tomography (CT) scans or magnetic resonance imaging (MRI) to evaluate the internal organs and look for tumours inside the body and signs of metastasis.

-- Barium studies: Barium is a radio-opaque compound which when consumed coats the lining of the intestinal tract and shows the structures as white on x-rays.
+- Barium studies: Barium is a radio-opaque compound that when consumed coats the lining of the intestinal tract and shows the structures as white on x-rays.
 This test can be a useful diagnostic for cancers of the gastrointestinal tract.

 Treatment may vary depending on the type and location of cancer.